-We are located in Pennsylvania’s Lehigh Valley, an area that is a small part of what was Lenni-Lenapé territory.
-The Lenni-Lenape apparently were friendly and accommodating, until the settlers gradually — and often violently — forced them from their territory.
-We acknowledge the injustice and mistreatment indigenous people faced as a result of colonialism, and we recognize that they practiced many of the same values we hold, including respect and regenerative stewardship of the land and other living things, eating healthy natural foods, social justice and restorative practices, and community-based participatory decision-making.
+The Alliance is based in Pennsylvania’s Lehigh Valley, a small part of what was Lenape territory — Lenapehoking — for over 10,000 years.
+We understand that the Lenape were friendly and accommodating — until the settlers gradually, and often violently, forced them out.
+We acknowledge the injustice and mistreatment Indigenous people faced (and still face) as a result of colonialism.
+We recognize that the Lenape practiced many of the same values the Alliance holds, such as respect for and regenerative stewardship of the land and other living things, eating healthy natural foods, social justice and restorative practices, and community-based

-The number of groups, their wide dispersal, and their strong identification with the Lenni-Lenape are pretty clear indicators of the extent to which colonialism disrupted a strong Indigenous civilization in this area, paralleling impacts in other parts of the US and the continent as a whole.
+The number of groups, their wide dispersal, and their continuing identification with the Lenape are pretty clear indicators of the extent to which colonialism disrupted a strong Indigenous civilization in this area, paralleling impacts in other parts of the US and the continent as a whole.

 We want to be clear that acknowledging and recognizing the Lenape in no way remedies or repairs the damage done; it is merely a step towards raising awareness.